api-platform/docs/distribution/testing.md

 # Testing and Specifying the API

-A set of useful tools to specify and test your API are easily installable in the API Platform distribution:
+A set of useful tools to specify and test your API is easily installable in the API Platform distribution:

-* [PHPUnit](https://phpunit.de/) allows to cover your classes with unit tests and to write functional tests thanks to his Symfony integration.
+* [PHPUnit](https://phpunit.de/) allows you to cover your classes with unit tests and to write functional tests thanks to its Symfony integration.
 * [Behat](http://docs.behat.org/) (a [Behavior-driven development](http://en.wikipedia.org/wiki/Behavior-driven_development)
   framework) and its [Behatch extension](https://github.com/Behatch/contexts) (a set of contexts dedicated to REST API and